-Yes, you read that right.
-Cockroach milk.
+Yes, you read that right—cockroach milk.
 There’s no typo.

 For example, one single crystal contains more than three times the energy of the same amount of your regular dairy milk.
-And not only are the crystals a highly concentrated form of proteins and nutrients, but the nutrients have a controlled release, allowing a constant supply of complete nutrients to consumers as they are needed.
+And not only are the crystals a highly concentrated form of proteins and nutrients, but the nutrients have a controlled release, allowing a constant supply of complete nutrients to consumers as needed.
 (2, 3)